 Feast on a bounty of corn-centric delicacies and take part in a bevy of hands-on, corn-related activities at the Lower Hudson Valley's only corn festival.

 Play games like Konk a Crow and Ring a Cob in the CORNival area.
 Compete in corn shucking races and learn how to make a corn husk doll.
-Enjoy both historic and modern cooking demonstrations (using corn as the main ingredient, of course), and discover the irresistible charm of English country dancing in the barn.
-Traverse a kid-sized mini maize maze and design a one-of-a-kind scarecrow.
-Tour the 18th-century Manor House and Mill, and watch how corn is ground on a quern stone.
+Enjoy cooking demonstrations — and tastings! — by local chef Renee Kashuba, and discover the irresistible charm of English country dancing in the barn.
+Traverse a kid-sized mini maize maze, tour the 18th-century Manor House and Mill, and watch how corn is ground on a quern stone.
 Enjoy live folk music and watch candle-making demonstrations (NEW this year!).